revgrid/revgrid/etc/revgrid.api.md

     numericPart: string;
 }

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@constructor" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-//
 // @public
 export class StandardAlphaTextCellPainter<BGS extends StandardBehavioredGridSettings, BCS extends StandardBehavioredColumnSettings, SF extends SchemaField> extends StandardCellPainter<BGS, BCS, SF> {
     constructor(grid: Revgrid<BGS, BCS, SF>, dataServer: DataServer<SF>);